benkeen/d3pie/README.md

 ## d3pie

-### DEVELOPERS wanted!
+### Project expired

-I'm not able to spend the time I'd like on this project and it's slowly fallen into neglect.
-If any developers would like to take on the project (especially addressing the issues reported), I'd welcome an email at ben.keen@gmail.com
+As of today (Jan 13th, 2020) I've let this project expire.
+The website won't be around any more.
+It hasn't been developed in years and while I really liked the script I think it's better to shut it down than give a faulty impresson that it's up and running and cause people more work in the long run.

+All the best!

 -----------